sisinflab/warprec/warprec/recommenders/README.md

         self._name = "EASE"
 ```

 **The info dictionary contains the main information of the dataset**.
-These are the information contained in it:
+This is the information it contains:

 - **items**: Number of unique items.
 - **users**: Number of unique users.